Presumption of death: United States

 Professor Jeanne Carriere, in "The Rights of the Living Dead: Absent Persons in Civil Law" (published in the Louisiana Law Review), stated that as of 1990, the number of such cases in the United States was estimated at between 60,000 and 100,000.

 According to Edgar Sentell, a retired senior vice-president and general counsel of Southern Farm Bureau Life Insurance Company, almost all states recognize the presumption of death, by statute or judicial recognition of the common law rule.
 Some states have amended their statutes to reduce the seven-year period to five consecutive years missing, and some, such as Minnesota and Georgia, have reduced the period to four years.

 If someone disappears, those interested can file a petition to have them declared legally dead.
 They must prove by the criteria above that the person is in fact dead.
 There are constitutional limitations to these procedures: The presumption must arise only after a reasonable amount of time has elapsed.
 The absent person must be notified.
 Courts permit notifying claimants by publication.
 Adequate safeguards concerning property provisions must be made in the case that an absent person shows up.

 Some states require those who receive the missing person's assets to return them if the person turned out to be alive.
 If a person is declared dead when only missing, their estate is distributed as if they were dead.
 In some cases, the presumption of death can be rebutted.
 According to Sentell, courts will consider evidence that the absent person was a fugitive from justice, had money troubles, had a bad relationship, or had no family ties or connection to a community as reasons not to presume death.

 A person can be declared legally dead after they are exposed to "imminent peril" and fail to return—as in a plane crash, as portrayed in the movie Cast Away.
 In these cases courts generally assume the person was killed, even though the usual waiting time to declare someone dead has not elapsed.
 Sentell also says, "The element of peril accelerates the presumption of death."
-This rule was enacted after the attack on the World Trade Center, so that authorities could release death certificates.
+This rule was invoked after the attack on the World Trade Center, so that authorities could release death certificates.
 Although people presumed dead sometimes turn up alive, it is not as common as it used to be.
 In one case where this occurred, a man named John Burney disappeared in 1976 while having financial problems, and later reappeared in December 1982.
 His company and wife had already received the death benefits—so, on returning, the life insurance company sued him, his wife, and his company.
 In the end, the court ruled Burney's actions fraudulent.